Professional & Vocational License Issues

 Will I lose my license due to a conviction?

 Everybody makes mistakes.
 Perhaps you took something you were not supposed to, like from a store or an employer.
-Maybe you got a DUI, took drugs, or engaged in some other conduct that does not bespeak your normal character.
+Maybe you got a DUI, took drugs or engaged in some other conduct that does not bespeak your normal character.
 You feel that your life is back to normal now and you don’t want to look back.

 While it’s commendable that you may have abandoned such conduct, it can come back to haunt you.
 The way this can happen is if you were convicted of a crime.

-If you plead or were found guilty of a crime that your licensing board or entity deems to be “substantially related” to you being fit to carry out your profession or vocation, that board can suspend or even revoke your license.
+If you plead or were found guilty of a crime that your licensing board or entity deems to be substantially related to you being fit to carry out your profession or vocation, that board can suspend or even revoke your license.

 The process begins with a notice of accusation, letting you know that you are facing discipline as the result of a criminal conviction or some work-related misconduct.
 If you don’t have a license but have applied for one, the licensing board will send you a statement of issues.

 This is not a matter to handle on your own or with any attorney but a knowledgeable and skilled licensing defense attorney.
-Our 30+ years defending criminal cases gives us the edge over our competitors, especially if you plead guilty to a crime without knowing the consequences of a plea, or if your charges are pending.
+Our 40-plus years defending criminal cases gives us the edge over our competitors, especially if you plead guilty to a crime without knowing the consequences of a plea, or if your charges are pending.
 We can concurrently fight the criminal charges or try to undo the criminal conviction altogether.

 In disciplinary proceedings, you have the right to legal representation (at your own cost).
 Our lawyers may be able to negotiate a successful settlement that allows you to keep your license.
 We may be able to persuade the administrative law judge that you do not deserve to have your license suspended or revoked.

 Whether you hire an attorney or not, you must be extremely careful not to neglect any deadlines.
-For example, you must notify the licensing board within 15 days of receipt in order to preserve your right to a hearing.
-Failure to do so may be deemed a forfeiture or your right to contest the hearing, meaning that the board may suspend or revoke your license on it’s own without allowing you the chance to be heard.
+For example, you must notify the licensing board within 15 days of receipt to preserve your right to a hearing.
+Failure to do so may be deemed a forfeiture or your right to contest the hearing, meaning that the board may suspend or revoke your license on its own without allowing you the chance to be heard.

 Let’s look at examples of discipline cases: